Ludwig Rubiner: Early work

 His first poem, "Zu den Höhen", appeared in 1904 in the anarchist news magazine, Der Kampf.
 In 1905 he was contributing to the literary monthly Charon, still writing "lyrical" texts.
-In 1906, like his father before him, he embarked in a career as a newspaperman, working as a critic and providing glosses, theatre reviews and poems in a number of journals cith names such as "Die Gegenwart", "Morgen", "Der Demokrat", "Das Theater", "Der Sturm" and "Pan".
+In 1906, like his father before him, he embarked in a career as a newspaperman, working as a critic and providing glosses, theatre reviews and poems in a number of journals cith names such as Die Gegenwart, Morgen, Der Demokrat, Das Theater, Der Sturm and Pan.
 Till 1914 he was seen as a major figure among the young Berlin "Bohemians" around Franz Pfemfert (1879–1954), editor of Die Aktion, to which Rubiner was also a regular contributor.

 The critic

 Many of Rubiners pieces were constructed as relatively short essay: in them he dealt with literary themes or personalities.
 There were essays about novelists, composers and artists as well as reviews of individual pieces of new literature or music, and of art exhibitions.
 When it came to literature, those whose works he most frequently scrutinised for the benefit of his own readers included Else Lasker-Schüler, Max Brod, Ernst Blaß, Arthur Holitscher, Peter Hille and Heinrich Mann.

-Musicians about whom he wrote included Claude Debussy, Hans Pfitzner, Arnold Schönberg, Richard Strauss, Ferruccio Busoni und Giacomo Puccini.
+Musicians about whom he wrote included Claude Debussy, Hans Pfitzner, Arnold Schoenberg, Richard Strauss, Ferruccio Busoni und Giacomo Puccini.
 Among artists, representatives of the Berlin Secession featured regularly, along with Henri Rousseau and Henri Matisse.